3D Printing Material: Metal (Binder Jetting) Stainless Steel 316

 Our online hollowing optimization tool has the ability to calculate this automatically.

-Using the tool requires adding two holes to your model, which will serve
+Using the tool requires adding two holes to your model, which will serve as the

-it is possible to hollow your object manually in your 3D modeling software.
+to hollow your object manually in your 3D modeling software.

 Files with multiple objects